How to walk Manhattan from top to bottom in 35k Steps

 The street names were no longer numbers.
 The end was near.
 With one hour left, we had a clear view of One World Trade.
 We ventured through SoHo (what I like to call “the mall”) and into Tribeca, where happy hour was in full swing, and al fresco diners were out on every block – the definition of summertime bliss in NYC.

-We crossed into the Financial District, more commonly known as FiDi, passing the Oculus – probably the most bizarro-looking building in the city that doubles as a train hub and a mall.
-Right across the street is the September 11 Memorial Museum and its beautiful reflecting pools.
+We crossed into the Financial District, more commonly known as FiDi, passing the Oculus – probably the most bizarre-looking building in the city that doubles as a train hub and a mall.
+Right across the street are the September 11 Memorial Museum and its beautiful reflecting pools.
 It’s a nice place to sit if you need one more final break before reaching the bottom of Manhattan.
 We continued on, though, because we both had dinner plans and needed to squeeze in a shower before.

-We rolled up to Battery Park, hips and calves in distress, to discover that a construction fence had been put up around the entire park, almost completely blocking the allegedly worth it view of the water and the Statue of Liberty.
+We rolled up to Battery Park, hips and calves in distress, to discover that a construction fence had been put up around the entire park, almost completely blocking the allegedly worth-it view of the water and the Statue of Liberty.
 She barely peeked over the fence at us so we could get the validation we needed before parting ways.

 Walk stats